bss114/OHMC_Colaboratory/Protocols/Sequencing/LibraryQC_Tapestation.md

-# Amplicon Sequencing Protocol 1- Primary PCR
+# Library QC by D1000 ScreenTape Assay

 ## Theory
 This protocol and the subsequent indexing steps were originally derived from a “Systematic improvement of amplicon marker gene methods for increased accuracy in microbiome studies” [doi:10.1038/nbt.3601](https://www.nature.com/articles/nbt.3601).
 The methods have been heavily modified to optimize throughput and minimize cost while also adapting to our equipment and supplies.

 ## Materials

-- [ ] 384 Plates for qPCR (Biorad #HSP3865 OR Armadillo PCR plate Fisher AB3384)
+- [ ] D1000 ScreenTape (Agilent 50675582)
+- [ ] D1000 Ladder and Sample Buffer (Agilent 5067-5583)
+- [ ] TapeStation loading tips (Agilent 5067*5599)
+- [ ] Optical tube 8X strip (Agilent 401428) with cap (401425)

 ## Protocol
-***Location:** PCR hood or separate room/area from other steps*
-- [ ] Wipe pipettes and work areas with DNaseAway or similar, treat PCR area with UV light for ~15 minutes.
+- [ ] Allow D1000 Sample buffer and ladder to equilibrate at room temperature for 30 min.
+- [ ] During this time, set up the instrument.
+Launch the TapeStation Controller software.
+- [ ] Flick the ScreenTape device, note the channels that have been already used, and insert it into the slot with the barcode facing back.
+The software will tell you if it is inserted incorrectly because it won't be able to read the barcode.
+The barcode will also tell the instrument which channels have been used.
-- [ ] Generate enough PCR master mix for the number of samples you will be preparing in reagent reservoir (see **Table 2**).
-Mix well with a 1000ul pipette and/or rocking reservoir.
+- [ ]In the TapeStation software, select the sample positions for the number of tubes you are analyzing.
+The number of tips required will be displayed.
-- [ ] Using 10 ul multichannel, transfer 9 ul of master mix into each well of qPCR plate which will be loaded.
-Be sure to consider the [96-to-384 well layout](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Templates/96_to_384_Integra.xlsx).
-- [ ] Thaw gDNA plate on ice and briefly centrifuge to prevent cross contamination. **This centrifugation is essential.**
-- [ ] Load gDNA on to Mini-96 and transfer 1 ul to qPCR plate
+- [ ] Vortex reagents and samples, spin down.
-- [ ] Cover 384 well plate with optically clear plate seals
+- [ ] Aliquot 3ul D1000 sample buffer in position A1 tube, add 1ul D1000 ladder.
+Alternatively if you don't have the ladder you can select the electronic ladder in the software.
+- [ ] Aliquot 3ul D1000 sample buffer per sample tube.
+Add 1ul sample to it's respective tube.
+- [ ] Apply caps (or seal if 96w plate).
+Vortex 2000rpm, 1 min.
-- [ ] Briefly centrifuge qPCR plate and transfer to qPCR instrument
+- [ ] Spin down samples and ladder.
-- [ ] Run qPCR as indicated in **Table 3**.

 ## QC
 A successful amplification curve should had formed for all samples, and no curves should be observed for negative controls (**Figure 2**).
 Optionally, a 1% agarose gel can be used to spot check some amplifications.
 Sporadic failures can be diluted 10x and attempted again which will correct issues encountered with potential wash buffer carry over.